 The references herein to the Act and the Indenture are brief summaries of certain provisions thereof.
 Such summaries do not purport to be complete or definitive.
-For full and complete statements of such provisions reference is made to the Act or said documents, as the case may be.
-Copies of the Indenture are available for inspection at the Authority and following delivery of the 2008 Series Bonds will be on file at the offices of the Trustee in San Francisco, California.
+For full and complete statements of such provisions reference is made to the Act or such documents, as the case may be.
+A copy of the Indenture is available for inspection at the Authority and following delivery of the 2011 Series A Bonds will be on file at the offices of the Trustee in San Francisco, California.

-Any statements in this Remarketing Memorandum involving matters of opinion, whether or not expressly so stated, are intended as such and not as representations of fact.
-This Remarketing Memorandum is not to be construed as a contract or agreement between the Authority and the purchasers or Owners of any of the 2008 Series Bonds.
+Any statement in this Official Statement involving matters of opinion, whether or not expressly so stated, are intended as such and not as representations of fact.
+This Official Statement is not to be construed as a contract or agreement between the Authority and the purchasers or Owners of any of the 2011 Series A Bonds.

-T he executio n and d elivery of f this Remarketing Memorandum has been duly authorized by the Authority
+The execution and delivery of this Official Statement has been duly authorized by the Authority.

-SANTA CLARA VALLEY TRANSPORTATION V AUTHORITY
+SANTA CLARA VALLEY TRANSPOR RTATION AUTHORITY

-By: /s/ Joseph T. Smith Chief Financial Officer
+By: /s/ Joseph Smith - Chief Financial Officer